Police focus on van renter in Brooklyn subway shooting probe

 Associated Press

-A scene of horror unfolded as frightened commuters ran from the train as others limped out of it.
-At least one rider collapsed on the platform.

-“My subway door opened into calamity.
-It was smoke and blood and people screaming,” eyewitness Sam Carcamo told radio station 1010 WINS.
-Smoke poured out of the train car as the door opened, he added.

-Five people were in critical condition but expected to survive.
-At least 29 in all were treated at hospitals for gunshot wounds, smoke inhalation and other conditions.
+Five gunshot victims were in critical condition but expected to survive.
+At least a dozen people who escaped gunshot wounds were treated for smoke inhalation and other injuries.

-The gunfire erupted on a train that pulled into a station in the Sunset Park neighborhood, about a 15-minute ride from Manhattan and predominantly home to Hispanic and Asian communities.

 The attack unnerved a city on guard about a rise in gun violence and the ever-present threat of terrorism.
 It left some New Yorkers jittery about riding the nation’s busiest subway system and prompted officials to increase policing at transportation hubs from Philadelphia to Connecticut.

 The Metropolitan Transportation Authority announced last fall that it had put security cameras in all 472 subway stations citywide, saying they would put criminals on an “express track to justice.”
-But at the station where the train arrived, the cameras apparently malfunctioned.
+But cameras weren’t working at three stations where police went to look for evidence Tuesday, Essig said.

-MTA system chief Janno Lieber told TV interviewers he didn’t know why the cameras weren’t working.
-But he said police had “a lot of different options” from cameras elsewhere on the subway line to get a glimpse of the shooter.
+MTA system chief Janno Lieber told TV interviewers he didn’t know why the cameras malfunctioned.
+But he said police had “a lot of different options” from lenses elsewhere on the subway line.

 Rider Juliana Fonda, a broadcast engineer at WNYC-FM, told its news site Gothamist that passengers from the car behind hers started banging on the connecting door.